harp/harpjs.com/public/docs/development/rules.md

 # The Rules

-### Five simple rules you can count on when making templates for a Harp Application.
+Five simple rules you can count on when making templates for a Harp application.

 Rather than offering a complex feature set, Harp has simple rules on how it works.
 Harp is a katana, not a swiss army knife.
 By understanding the rules, one will know how to effectively use harp.